 Although many Americans have now been vaccinated for the COVID 19 virus, scientists still know very little about the long-term health impact of the infection.
-In June 2020, the New England Journal of Medicine published a letter from 19 global diabetes organizations indicating that COVID 19 infection may cause the development of type 1 diabetes in certain patients.
+In June 2020, the New England Journal of Medicine published a letter from 19 global diabetes organizations indicating that COVID 19 infection may cause the development of type 1 diabetes in certain patients, even those with the COVID vaccine.
 Ongoing research aims to illuminate the relationship between COVID 19 and diabetes.

 COVID-19 is just one of many different strains of coronavirus.
 About two decades ago, researchers studying a different type of the virus found that it entered the body through ACE-2 receptor cells.
 The virus cells bind to these receptors, which allows them to enter other cells, including those in the fat tissue, kidney, liver, small intestine, and pancreas.
 When this occurs, these organs cannot function as expected, which doctors think may explain why some people who get coronavirus subsequently develop diabetes.